Nottingham-CTU/Advanced-Reports/README-SQL.md

 Parameter names can consist of lowercase letters, numbers, and underscores.

 Bear in mind that some query string parameters are used by REDCap and by this module.
-You will need to pick parameter names different from the following:
+You will need to pick parameter names different from the following (unless you want to use those values):
+* as_image
+* download
 * page
 * pid
 * prefix